HerculesCamara/HerculesCamara/README.md

   <h1>Hi 👋, I'm Hércules Câmara</h1>
   <p>👨‍🎓 A little about me, I'm a Web Designer and Front-end Developer, I'm from Brazil.</p>
-  <p>👩‍💻 I'm a Computer Science student at UFMT, I'm a freelancer and I produce projects in my spare time.</p>
+  <p>👩‍💻 I'm a Computer Science student at UFMT, I'm a Front-end developer at Hit Digital and I produce projects in my spare time.</p>
   <p>💡 Every day is a day to start over and evolve.</p>
   <br>